 Opened heat/ventilation and windows may feed the fire.
 To avoid of crew incapacitation from smoke inhalation, it may be necessary to ventilate the cabin!

+NOTE With MASTER SWITCH OFF, the engine will continue to run.

-With master switch OFF the flaps will be inoperative and EFIS system will operate with its own backup battery!
+The EFIS system will operate with its own backup battery.

 3.7 Emergency Descent